What is it

 Do emotions detract from rationality or do they form the basis of it?
 Does our conception of rationality depend upon our cultural base?
 Nadeem thinks that logical and statistical reasoning makes sense even if you grew up in a radically different culture.
 Are our ideas of fairness and justice evolutionary adaptations?

-- Amy Standen the Roving Philosophical Reporter (Seek to 04:12): Amy talks to an engineer about winning the lottery.
+- Roving Philosophical Report (Seek to 04:12): Amy talks to an engineer about winning the lottery.
 Amy also interviews Keith Devlin, a mathematician, about the rationality of human reasoning.

-- Ian Shoales the Sixty Second Philosopher (Seek to 49:42): Ian Shoales covers the history of irrationality from the ancient Greeks to Nietzsche.
+- Sixty Second Philosopher (Seek to 49:42): Ian Shoales covers the history of irrationality from the ancient Greeks to Nietzsche.